TotoB12/Fifo-Browser/README.md

 # Motivation

 Building a custom browser would be way to hard, therefor, we forked Wexond as our base, we are theng going to extend from there.
-Fifo has branched off Wexond and we are on our way of desiging our own graphics and icons.
+TotoB12 has branched off Wexond and we are on our way of desiging our own graphics and icons.

 # Features

 - **AntiAd** - Browse the web without any ads and don't let websites to track you.
-Thanks to the 'AntiAd' (Fifo Service) powered by [Cliqz](https://github.com/cliqz-oss/adblocker), websites can load even 8 times faster!
+Thanks to the 'AntiAd' (TotoB12 Service) powered by [Cliqz](https://github.com/cliqz-oss/adblocker), websites can load even 8 times faster!
-- **Chromium without Google services and low resources usage** - Since Fifo uses Electron under the hood which is based on only several and the most important Chromium components, it's not bloated with redundant Google tracking services and others.
+- **Chromium without Google services and low resources usage** - Since TotoB12 uses Electron under the hood which is based on only several and the most important Chromium components, it's not bloated with redundant Google tracking services and others.
 - **Fast and fluent UI** - The animations are really smooth and their timings are perfectly balanced.
 - **Highly customizable new tab page** - Customize almost an every aspect of the new tab page!
-- **Customizable browser UI** - Choose whether Fifo should have compact or normal UI.
+- **Customizable browser UI** - Choose whether TotoB12 should have compact or normal UI.
 - **Tab groups** - Easily group tabs, so it's hard to get lost.
 - **Scrollable tabs** - Scroll between your tabs.
-- **Support Chrome extensions** - From version < 1.2.0 80% of chrome extenions are compatible and work with Fifo.
+- **Support Chrome extensions** - From version < 1.2.0 80% of chrome extenions are compatible and work with TotoB12.

 ## Other basic features